Loans & Scholarships

 Renata Turner Public Interest Scholarship

 The Public Interest Law Society annually awards up to seven $1,500 scholarships to Atlanta’s John Marshall Law School students who have demonstrated a passion and a commitment to public interest legal work.
 The scholarship is designed to help students with the costs of performing unpaid public interest legal work over the summer.
-To apply, complete the application and submit it to Professor Renata Turner.
 A blind panel of professors will select the scholarship recipients based on the applications.
 Recipients will be announced at the annual PILS Auction.

 The law school also encourages students to research outside scholarship opportunities.
 Free scholarship listings can be found on the internet at www.fastweb.com.

 The relocation tuition credit is designed to assist students with the costs associated with moving to Atlanta.
 To apply, complete the online application found here by July 15.
 To be eligible, an entering student must be relocating to Atlanta from a distance of more than 100 miles away.
 Once verified, students will receive a one-time credit in the amount of $1000, applied towards the fall term tuition in which they begin study.

 The Accepted Student Day Tuition Credit is designed to assist students with the costs associated with visiting Atlanta’s John Marshall Law School for an Accepted Student Day.
 To be eligible, students must attend one of the scheduled events.
 A one time non-cash tuition credit in the amount of $500 will be awarded to the student’s account following matriculation into the fall entering class.
 The tuition credit is offered to both full-time and part-time students.

 The law school provides an installment payment program for the payment of tuition and fees over a specified number of months within the semester.
 To participate in the installment program, students must submit an application and $75 application fee during the registration period.